Marine Court: WW2

 Marine Court was requisitioned by the military in 1939 after the outbreak of WW2.
 It became the headquarters of the RAF's No1 ITW (Initial Training Wing) under the command of Acting Air Commodore Alfred Critchley and many of the trainees were accommodated in the building.

 On 24 September 1942 seven Focke-Wulf Fw 190s of the Luftwaffe attacked Hastings seafront, bombing and strafing.
 A bomb hit the eastern end of Marine Court in the dining room killing 3 cadets and injuring about 12 others.
 Soon after the bombing the ITW moved to a safer location in Harrogate, Yorkshire.

 Post war

 Initially there was regular repainting and maintenance and the bomb damage to the block was repaired in 1949-50.

 In the 1960s the restaurant was converted for use as a nightclub called the Witch Doctor.
-(Note: Also known as the Cobweb) Amongst the live acts appearing there were Jimi Hendrix, David Bowie and The Who.
+(Note: Also known as the Cobweb) Amongst the live acts appearing there were David Bowie and The Who.

 Grade-II listed status was granted in 1999.

 Maintenance became less regular and by 2000 the building was in need of major repairs.
 As well as deterioration, piecemeal replacement of windows and enclosure of balconies has given the building a disharmonious appearance.
 Hastings Borough Council put together a 5 year Conservation Management Plan in 2006 to renovate the building.

 The management agents became bankrupt and, after a series of legal battles, the residents set up their own management company in 2010.